SatyaNarenP/Data-Analytics-Programming/README.md

 # Data-Analytics-Programming
-Project: Understanding Customer Attrition at a tech company
+Project: Understanding Employee Attrition at a tech company